moritonal/CodingWithTom/tutorials/Tutorial_UploadingData.md

     * We just wrote some text into the HTML page.
 Learn what `<span>` tags are and use them in `index.html`.
 * Put the inputs onto new lines
     * Similar to the last task, use `<div>` tags to space out the inputs better.
+* Visually make the web-page more user friendly.
+* Use a select input to limit the possible bin types

 ## Medium

 * Convert the scripts to `Typescript`
     * Typescript is a language like Javascript, but comes with a few helpfull features.
 Read up on `parceljs and typescript` and see if you can convert `index.js` to use Typescript.
 * Load an image onto the page
+* Fix a mistake in this tutorial

 ## Hard